-Pretrial Conference Order shall super the trial of this cause, unless modified rsede the pleadings and govern the course of d to prevent manifest injustice.
+Pretrial Conference Order shall supersede the pleadings and govern the course of the trial of this cause, unless modified to prevent manifest injustice.

-Dated: , 20
+Dated:

 UNITED STATES DISTRICT JUDGE

 Approved as to form and content.

 Attorney for Plaintiff

 Attorney for Defendant

 Attorney for (indicate party represented)